(CNN)Here's a look at what you need to know about Groundhog Day, an American tradition that is meant to predict when spring will arrive.

 Phil has correctly predicted the beginning of spring 100% of the time, according to his owners.
 However, according to the National Oceanic and Atmospheric Administration, the ground hog shows "no predictive skill" for the last few years.

-1986 - Phil travels to Washington, D.C. to meet with President Reagan.
+1986 - Phil travels to Washington, D.C. to meet with President Ronald Reagan.

 1993 - Columbia Pictures releases the movie, "Groundhog Day," starring Bill Murray.